faizilham/msc-thesis/main/ch4_simple_model.typ

 There are two main cases of note here.
 The first is the `create` call case, in which the construction label $f$ is marked as not utilization.
 The other case is the `utilize` call, in which we resolve the arguments into safely reachable construction call labels and mark them as utilized.

-After a single pass of transfer functions evaluations, the analysis can report the warning based on the utilization status at exit nodes.
+After a single pass of transfer functions evaluations, the analysis reports the warning based on the utilization status at exit nodes.

 $
 "Warnings" = {f | f in "Cons" and evalexit(mono("exit"))(f) leqsq.not UT }
 $

-An example of the analysis result can be seen in @lst:ForwardUtilExample.
+An example of the analysis result is shown in @lst:ForwardUtilExample.
 We also show in the example the values of $"Sources"(p, x)$ when $x$ is updated.
 Similar to the backward analysis, the forward analysis also reports an error on call $C_1$ and not $C_2$.
 Notice that we only update the program state during function calls.
 // However, the utilization state updates only happened on function calls, since the variable related cases are only relevant during safely-reachable values analysis.

 #listing("Example of forward analysis states")[